Mary Ward (nun): Establishment of the institute

-There were other startling differences between the new Institute and existing congregations of women, including freedom from enclosure, the obligation of choir, requirement to wear a religious habit, and from the jurisdiction of the local bishop.
-Moreover, her scheme was proposed at a time when there was division amongst English Catholics, and the fact that it borrowed so much from the Society of Jesus (itself an object of suspicion and hostility in many quarters) increased the mistrust.
+There were other startling differences between the new Institute and existing congregations of women, including freedom from enclosure, from the obligation of praying the Liturgy of the Hours in choir, from the requirement to wear a religious habit, and from the jurisdiction of the local bishop.
+Moreover, her scheme was proposed at a time when there was division amongst English Catholics, and the fact that she borrowed so much from the Society of Jesus (itself an object of suspicion and hostility in many quarters) increased the mistrust.
 Her opponents called for a statement to be made by Church authorities.
 As early as 1615, the Jesuit theologians Francisco Suárez and Leonardus Lessius had been asked for their opinion on the new institute; both praised its way of life.
 Lessius held that local episcopal authorization sufficed to render it a religious body whereas Suárez maintained that its aim, organization, and methods being without precedent in the case of women, required the sanction of the Holy See.

 Pope Pius V (1566–1572) had declared solemn vows and strict papal enclosure to be essential to all communities of religious women.
-The difficulties which Ward encountered were mainly due to this ruling, when she applied to the Holy See for permission to expand her institute in Flanders, Bavaria, Austria, and Italy.
+It was mainly on the grounds of this ruling that difficulties were encountered when Mary applied to the Holy See for permission to expand her institute in Flanders, Bavaria, Austria, and Italy.
 The Archduchess Isabella Clara Eugenia, the Elector Maximilian I, and the Emperor Ferdinand II had welcomed her institute to their dominions.
 Churchmen such as Cardinal Federico Borromeo, Domenico de Gesù (Domenico Ruzola), and Mutio Vitelleschi, Superior General of the Society of Jesus, held her in great esteem.
 Popes Paul V, Gregory XV and Urban VIII had shown her great kindness and spoken in praise of her work, and in 1629 she was allowed to plead her cause in person before the congregation of cardinals appointed by Pope Urban to examine the situation.

 At the express desire of Pope Urban, Mary went to Rome accompanied by her religious followers.
 It was there that she gathered around her the younger members of her religious family, under the supervision and protection of the Holy See.
-She travelled to Rome about five or six times during her life.
+She undertook a journey to Rome about five or six times during her life.
 She travelled throughout Europe on foot, in extreme poverty and frequently ill, founding schools in the Netherlands, Italy, Germany, Austria, and in today's Czech Republic and Slovakia.
 The "Jesuitesses", as her congregation was designated by her opponents, were suppressed in 1631.
 In 1631 she was confined in a convent as a heretic on the instructions of the Pope.
 She then relied on her female friends to continue running the schools, using coded letter written in lemon juice as invisible ink to provide instructions.